Oracle Backend for Microservices and AI

 enabled: ${LIQUIBASE_ENABLED:true}

-The variables in this configuration are automatically injected to your deployment and pods when you use the Oracle Backend for Spring Boot and Microservices CLI to deploy your application.
+The variables in this configuration are automatically injected to your deployment and pods when you use the Oracle Backend for Microservices and AI CLI to deploy your application.
 When you use the deploy command, you must specify the liquibase-db parameter and provide a user with sufficient privileges.
 Generally this will be permissions to create and alter users and to grant roles and privileges.
 If your service uses Java Messaging Service (JMS), this use may also need execute permission on dbms.aq_adm, dbms.aq_in and dbms.aq_jms.

 Oracle Transaction Manager for Microservices